 They have also escalated their plan to commence “Bush Kinder” sessions in a week or two.
 The outdoor learning programme has been in the pipeline for a bit, but with a sense of urgency, it will start sooner than expected.
 This will allow social distancing to occur amongst young children by having wild and open spaces for them to explore in.

 It seems that their hard efforts and dedication to supporting the health and safety of ALL members of their learning community have paid off.
 Carole shared with us a message sent this week by a parent from Bayside Park.

 “The lengths you go to keep our babies safe is so appreciated.
 I couldn’t be more confident in a center than I am with BPEEC.
 I am the absolute envy of my colleagues who are dealing with what can only be described as a daily nightmare elsewhere.
 Truly grateful!!
 It is not only the protection you are providing for the kids but the piece of mind you give.”

 Bayside Park Early Education Centre is proud to be a family-operated service.
 Bayside Park Early Education Centre is a purpose-built Childcare Centre with its own secure play area, and excellent resources.
-The Centre is ideally placed within easy access to Redlands Hospital and backs onto bushland – which is a pleasant habitat for natural wildlife such as Koalas, and Lizards.
+The Centre backs onto bushland – which is a pleasant habitat for natural wildlife such as Koalas, and Lizards.